npgy/album2vid/README.md

 - Your cover art must be 1:1 aspect ratio; most are.
 - If a universal2 binary of ffmpeg exists for macOS, I would love to know as it would allow me to compile only one binary for macOS to support both architectures.

+## Known Issues
+- Certain image files cause the GPU acceleration to fail and thus the whole command, I haven't looked too far into this

 ### Big thanks to:
 Z from Nightride FM for help with FFMPEG
 [Alexis Masson](https://github.com/Aveheuzed) for helping refactor, organize, and simplify the codebase